AndrewTaken/esp8266-rtos-sample-code/06Cloud/FOTA_Demo/README.md

 		Option 4 > Enter Default(Just Press enter)
 		Option 5 > Enter 5.

-5. "user1.2048.new.5.bin" should be found in "/home/esp8266/Share/ESP8266_RTOS_SDK/bin/upgrade", Flash the Binaries with ESP Flashing tool at the instructed Locations.
+5."user1.2048.new.5.bin" should be found in "/home/esp8266/Share/ESP8266_RTOS_SDK/bin/upgrade", Flash the Binaries with ESP Flashing tool at the instructed Locations.
 Download bin files to ESP-LAUNCHER as below sittings.

 		Download address of each bin files:
 		blank.bin				            0x1FE000
 		esp_init_data_default.bin			0x1FC000
 		boot_v1.5.bin					    0x00000
 		user1.2048.new.5.bin                0x01000

 		Flash download tool settings:
 		CrystalFreq: 26M
 		SPI SPEED: 40MHz
 		SPID MODE: QIO
-		FLASH SIZE: 16Mbit-C11
+		FLASH SIZE: 16Mbit-C1

 6. put "user1.2048.new.5.bin" and "user2.2048.new.5.bin" in remote server and rename them with "user1.bin" and "user2.bin".you can choose a Webserver ,for example Mini-Webserver software.

-##FOR VERIFY:
-UART0 print as below after boot up.
+##Result:
+ESP8266 will download user1.bin or user2.bin from specific server configured.
+And reboot to new user bin after download process is finished.

+##UART0 log@74880:

 	mode : sta(18:fe:34:97:f3:cd)
 	add if0